-Almost 250 individuals have gone through the Fellowship.
-The alumni network features leaders in public, private, and nonprofit sectors across the country.
-Alumni help Fellows through mentorship, informational interviews about possible career moves, and how to succeed at El Pomar and beyond.
-Alumni take advantage of the broad network well after completing the Fellowship.
+Fellowship alumni are leaders in the public, private and nonprofit sectors in Colorado and across the country.
+Alumni help current Fellows by serving as mentors, discussing potential career opportunities and offering insight on how to succeed at El Pomar and beyond.
+Alumni also remain connected and continue to take advantage of the network after completing the Fellowship and throughout their careers.

 Alumni, share your accomplishments and news with us!
 Join our mailing list!

 Patrice Ravenscroft - Class of 2008

 Please note: Patrice now serves as the associat publisher of the Southeast Express.

 A Colorado Springs native, Patrice graduated from Chardon State College in Nebraska.
 She later served as Events Manager for the Association for Christian Retail, known as Christian Booksellers Association, who hosts the largest Christian product convention in the U.S. welcoming over 3,000 attendees yearly.
 Patrice also served at the Boys & Girls Clubs of Pueblo County as Director of Development where she implemented and led the organization’s first annual giving campaign strategy, creating $35,000 in individual and corporate giving.